binarykitchen/videomail-for-ninja-forms/README.md

 ## Examples

+In the `/examples` folder you can s**Fix**

+- Make WebSocket connection more robust

+**Chore**

+- Upgrade VC dependency
-In the `/examples` folder you can see some ready-to-import Ninja Forms templates and HTML examples for re-use.
+- Switch Prettier extension some ready-to-import Ninja Forms templates and HTML examples for re-use.
 They might inspire you …

 ## Documentation